 There has never been more depression and anxiety in motherhood.
 However, both anxiety and depression after baby are not very well recognised by mothers.
 In fact recent research highlights that many mothers experience symptoms of postnatal depression, such as feeling overwhelmed, stressed, overly emotional.
 Mothers often do not recognise these feelings as potential signs of depression or anxiety after having a baby, or do not believe their symptoms are ‘bad enough’ to warrant help.
 If you are a mum reading this, can you relate to this?

 As a mother, how much do you expect yourself to be PERFECT?

-How does trying to be the perfect mum impact on mothers today?
+How does trying to be the perfect mum impact on having depression after baby?

 Just today a friend was telling me about three different mothers she knows who have not been coping very well since becoming mothers.
 The first one has begun to lash out at her child physically, the second one has begun crying uncontrollably and the third mum has squashed her emotions and is finding it difficult to enjoy being a new mother as a result.
 All three mothers have battled with feelings of sadness, stress, pressure and low self-confidence for many years (even before having children), yet not one of these mums has sought professional help.

 Why are these mothers waiting until things get so bad to even admit to having problems?
 Why are they so ashamed to ask for professional help – even when it’s impacting so significantly on their personal lives?
 There are a range of reasons for this.
 Fear of judgement, fear of appearing weak, not wanting to let other people down or not wanting to be stigmatised as a failure are common reasons.

 The factor that most mothers do not consider are:

 - seeking help significantly improved a mothers health and happiness